ownlytics/mcptix/README.md

 This will create a `.mcptix` directory in your project with all necessary configuration files, including an MCP server configuration file at `.mcptix/mcp-server-config.json`.

-### 3. Configure your AI assistant to use the Epic Tracker MCP server
+### 3. Configure your AI assistant to use the mcptix MCP server

 Copy the MCP server configuration file to your AI assistant's configuration directory: